 If the target customer is based on ethnic, socio-economic or age factors or simply people who share a specific interest (cycling, hand gliding etc.), it helps web designers during the design phase of a project as they can gear their design work to that market in terms of imagery, fonts graphics and any other styling and effects the designer may use.

-Payment gateways are used by many online business and ecommerce websites to process credit card payments, essentially they all do the same job regardless of whether you use PayPal or a gateway from your local bank.
+Payment gateways are used by many online business and eCommerce websites to process credit card payments, essentially they all do the same job regardless of whether you use PayPal or a gateway from your local bank.
 Where the difference comes in is in the way they charge you as a customer to use their services.
-In some cases this can be in the form of commission on transactions in other cases it can be a very negligible charge per transaction followed by a monthly payment.
-Depending on how many transactions you are likely to do you need to calculate which payment gateway if is going to be the most cost effective for you.
-It’s worth doing research into what each offers to make a decision on which is the best for your business, beforehand so that you can set up accounts with the gateways in advance, this avoids unnecessary delays to the development and delivery of an ecommerce store.
+In some cases this can be in the form of commission on transactions in other cases it can be a very negligible charge per transaction followed by monthly payments.
+Depending on how many transactions you are likely to do you need to calculate which payment gateway if is going to be the most cost-effective for you.
+It’s worth doing research into what each offers to make a decision on which is the best for your business, beforehand so that you can set up accounts with the gateways in advance, this avoids unnecessary delays to the development and delivery of an eCommerce store.

-For a web design agency the size and range of products which a client sells impacts web design and development in two ways, it impact during the design stage where the designer needs to put together whether that be through wireframe design or going straight into the design itself.
-To do this effectively it’s important to know how the products are structured, do products have variations, are there any parent – child categories which we need to be aware of, this is so that a fluid and logical navigational structure can be designed.
+For a web design agency the size and range of products which a client sells impacts web design and development in two ways, its impacts during the design stage where the designer needs to put together whether that be through wireframe design or going straight into the design itself.
+To do this effectively it’s important to know how the products are structured, do products have variations, are there any parent-child categories which we need to be aware of, this is so that fluid and logical navigational structure can be designed.

 By having a clear idea about the product range offered a client can save time on the design and development of their website project, making for a quicker product turn around.

-This message must be made very evident and clear to designers working on your website during the design phase of your project, so that in can be incorporated in any template design work, font choice, visual effect and general theme of the websites aesthetic design.
+This message must be made very evident and clear to designers working on your website during the design phase of your project so that it can be incorporated in any template design work, font choice, visual effect and the general theme of the websites aesthetic design.
 The more information which is provided the better the design work and faster the process.

 As important as it is for you as a client to know what you need from your website, how you want it to work and what type of specification it should have, it is equally important for you to be clear and confident about the budget that you have set to invest into the website you want.
 Will your budget actually be enough for what you’re asking for?